Edward King-Tenison: Photography

 Between 1850 and 1852, King Tenison and his wife travelled in Spain for their artwork where, as an early adopter of the calotype photographic process, he aroused suspicion and curiosity due to his bulky equipment and outdoor work.
 The work was later published as Memories of Spain in 1854, while his wife's 50 lithographs appeared in Castile and Anadalucia in 1853.

 In 1853, he joined the Photographic Society of London, and first displayed his work at the Great Industrial Exhibition in Dublin.
 The next year, he then helped to found the Dublin Photographic Society.

 Further works of his were later put on display in London between 1854 and 1855, encompassing photos taken using calotype and waxed paper processes in Spain, Belgium and Normandy.
 He then travelled to Algeria, before concluding his career taking photos in his home nation of Ireland.

 An album of his work, calotypes and salt print photos of Ireland taken in 1858, is now preserved in the National Photographic Archive in Dublin, while further work is held in private collections.
 In 1999, one album was sold at Christie's for more than $10,000.

 Political career

 King Tenison first stood for election in 1830 at Roscommon but was unsuccessful.
 He was later elected MP for Leitrim in 1847 – standing on civil and religious liberty, opposing anti-Catholic measures – but stood down at the next general election in 1852.
 King Tenison sought to be MP for the seat again in 1857 as well as in 1859 for Roscommon, but was both times unsuccessful.
-He also stood at a by-election in Sligo Borough in 1860, but retired from the race after refusing to offer bribes to Liberal electors.
+He also stood at a by-election in Sligo in 1860, but retired from the race after refusing to offer bribes to Liberal electors.
 His final attempt for parliament in 1865, at Leitrim, was also unsuccessful.